 Next, you'll have to let advertisers know that you're looking to sell space.
 You'll need a media kit, a summary of your site designed to entice potential advertisers.

 Within your kit, you'll need to present upfront information on your website's audience.
 This means the total number of visitors, their ages, and a gender breakdown.

-To obtain this information, you can use online tools like Quantcast, Alexa, Similar Web, or Smart Viper.
+To obtain this information, you can use online tools like Quantcast, Alexa, or Similar Web.
 These tools analyze who is coming to your site and will provide basic details about who they are.
-The drawback is that you don’t have much customization over the information you get.
+The drawback is that you don't have much customization over the information you get.

 For that, you'll have to ask your users to self-identify through surveys.
 You can put these on your site or email them directly to your visitors.
 You should try to keep the questions simple and make them fun so that visitors are more likely to respond.

 The problem is that it can take a while to get a “statistically significant” number of respondents.
 There's also no way of knowing if respondents are answering your questions truthfully.

 You may want to experiment with both methods to see which gets you the best data.
 When you've made a determination, the information you gain will be a large part of the pitch that you make to potential advertisers.